 WhereToStart.ca provides access to a variety of mental health services for children and youth offered by six service providers in Peel Region.
-Our network of service providers includes Associated Youth Services of Peel, Nexus Youth Services, Peel Children’s Centre, Rapport Youth and Family Services and the child and adolescent mental health clinics at Trillium Health Partners and William Osler Health System.
+Our network of service providers includes Associated Youth Services of Peel, Nexus Youth Services, Peel Children’s Centre and the child and adolescent mental health clinics at Trillium Health Partners and William Osler Health System.

 After you call 905-451-4655, you will have the opportunity to schedule a telephone intake appointment with one of our Access and Intake Specialists.
 After completing the intake, the Access and Intake Specialist will review your options with you and talk about next steps.
 For detailed information about what to expect before, during and after the intake appointment, please visit this page on our website.